Joao Gilberto, Brazil's father of bossa nova, dies at 88 | DW | 07.07.2019

 "In front of the microphone, he was a smashing success," said his biographer Ruy Castro last year.
 "But off-stage, it was the opposite."

-In his later years, two of his children fought a protracted legal battle with Gilberto's third wife, Claudio Faissol, a journalist 40 years younger than him.
+In his later years, two of his children fought a protracted legal battle with Gilberto's third wife, Claudia Faissol, a journalist 40 years younger than him.

 Due to towering debt, he lived his last years alone in a house loaned to him by Brazilian cinematographer Paula Lavigne.